danielsaidi/website_danielsaidi/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 end
 ```

-Now, your team members just have to type `fastlane setup_xcode` to install every
+Now, your team just have to type `fastlane setup_xcode` to install all tools.
+It
-required tool.
-It may seem like a no-win, but the nice thing with this approach
+may seem like a no-win for now, but the nice thing with this approach is that it
-is that it is extensible, as we'll see in the next section, as we automate Xcode
-custom code snippet handling.
+can easily be extended to handle even more tasks, unlike `brew bundle`.

-## Automate setting up custom Xcode code snippets
+## Automate setting up custom Xcode snippets

-Code snippets is a nice Xcode tool, that makes it easy to auto generate code and
+Xcode snippets is a nice tool that makes it easy to auto generate code and text
-text that you often type.
-For instance, I use Xcode snippets to generate `MARK`
+that you type often, that should follow certain conventions.
+For instance, I use
-statements, extension regions, test suite imports, test suite body templates etc.
+snippets to generate `MARK` comments, extension bodies, test suite imports, test
-They save me a lot of time and make my code more uniform.
-It makes conforming to
+suite bodies etc. They save me a lot of time and make conforming to conventions
-common conventions effortless and automated.

-I have therefore automated how we as a team share Xcode snippets at work, which
-was really easy, since an Xcode snippet is just a text file with a certain name
-and format.
-Setting up and sharing a standard set of snippets for a development
-team therefore basically just involves setting up a shared folder with snippets
-and writing a script that copies these files to the correct place.

-For my personal hobby conventions, I have a standard setup script, which you can
-download [here](https://github.com/danielsaidi/osx).
-I just added a code snippet
-folder and a shell script that copies these snippet files to their correct place.

-At work, however, I instead added a `Snippets` folder to the main app's project
-root, then added a bunch of general and company specific snippets to the folder.
+effortless.

 For instance, a snippet that creates a "plain" `// MARK - ` statement is defined
-is defined in a file named `mark_plain.codesnippet`, that looks like this:
+in a file named `mark_plain.codesnippet`, that looks like this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>